Count and cofactor matroids of highly connected graphs

-Moreover, it follows from the above argument that adding edges to $H$ does not increase its rank.
+Moreover, it follows from the argument used in the first part of the proof that adding edges to $H$ does not increase its rank.
 Thus, it suffices to show that there is a \klri\ supergraph of $H$ on the vertex set $V_H$, which, in turn, is equivalent to showing that there exists a \klt\ graph on $V_H$.

 Now if $|V_H| = 2$, then $2k-\ell$ parallel edges between the two vertices form a \klt\ graph, and we are done.
 If $|V_H| \geq 3$, then $H$ contains an $\countmatroid$-circuit $C=(V_C,E_C)$ with $|V_C| \geq 3$.
 Indeed, $H$ has two edges that have different end vertices, and we can take $C$ to be an $\countmatroid$-circuit containing such a pair of edges.
 It follows from Lemma \ref{simple}(c) that $|V_C| > k/(2k-\ell)$.
 By the first part of the proof, $C$ is \klri, and thus it contains a spanning \klt\ subgraph $T$.
 Now we can use $T$ and Lemma \ref{sf}(a) to construct, by vertex additions, a \klt\ graph on $V_H$. \end{proof}